Warning!

 Chart showing the current and recent geomagnetic activity in the UK and globally.
 The K-index values for the 3 UK observatories and the estimated global Kp is shown.

-Model showing likely locations that will see auroraas the auroral oval moves south as activity increases.
+Model showing likely locations that will see aurora when the auroral oval moves south as activity increases.
 Based on geomagnetic activity level Kp.
-Image from
+Image from NOAA/SWPC

 It is easier to see the northern lights (aurora borealis) in the UK than you might think.
 All you need is a dark place, a clear sky and very good timing!